Digital Signage Copy

 Digital signage has become the leading platform for in-store advertising.
 However, the presence of digital signage alone isn’t going to make a whole lot of difference if you don’t input effective and engaging content into the system.
-Remember that the messages you display will be read by your targeted demographic, so it’s worth taking the time to come up with an effective message or slogan that elicits consumer action.
+Remember that the digital signage copy and messages you display will be read by your targeted demographic, so it’s worth taking the time to come up with an effective message or slogan that elicits consumer action.

 Rule 1: Keep it Short